-Grilled Pork with Mojo Sauce make a quick & easy weeknight dinner.
+Grilled Mojo Pork Tenderloin makes a quick & easy weeknight dinner.
 Tender slices of fresh pork are topped with a spicy, zesty Cuban mojo sauce.

 It’s officially Spring!!!
 Are you as excited as I am?
 I’m ready to throw open all the windows, let in the fresh air, turn on the grill and sip Pinot Gris on the patio!
 Unfortunately, with temperatures remaining in the low 50’s and not an end in sight for the Oregon rain, this all might not happen for a while…